 One of Maui Youth and Family Services’ important programs is the Tobacco, Alcohol, Drug and Pregnancy Prevention Program.
-The program caters exclusively to middle school students and specifically targets schools that have been identified “at-risk” for drug/alcohol use and pregnancy among students.
-Students enrolled in the program participate in a variety of after school activities, from journal-writing to trips to the museum.
+The program caters exclusively to middle school students and specifically targets schools that have been identified as “at-risk” for drug/alcohol use and pregnancy among students.
+Students enrolled in the program participate in a variety of after-school activities, from journal-writing to trips to the museum.
 These types of extracurricular activities allow students to develop positive friendships and a strong support network, both of which reduce the likelihood that youth will later engage in dangerous and unhealthy activities.

 Not Just Another Day at the Beach

-For most kids enrolled in the Tobacco, Alcohol, Drug and Pregnancy Prevention Program, a day at the beach is a luxury.
+For most kids enrolled in the Tobacco, Alcohol, Drug, and Pregnancy Prevention Program, a day at the beach is a luxury.
 And although growing up on Maui means they’re never far from the ocean, few have had the ability to experience water sports such as surfing, canoe paddling, and Stand Up Paddle Boarding.